SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/enterprise-search-audit.md

 ## Enterprise Search Audit App Dashboards
-This page has information about the pre-built dashboards for Enterprise Search Audit App and a description of each of the app dashboards.
+This page has information about the pre-built dashboards for the Enterprise Search Audit App and a description of each of the app dashboards.

 ### Enterprise Search Audit - Search Overview